The Moment Everything Goes Wrong

 Trolling Motor Down on Toledo Bend

-The immediate problem wasn’t getting back to the ramp—I had an outboard for that.
-The problem was that I couldn’t fish effectively without the trolling motor.
-Bass fishing in standing timber requires precise boat control, tiny adjustments, the ability to hold position while you work a jig through the branches.
-With just the outboard, I was basically done for the day.
-I limped back to weigh-in, dropped from third to twelfth, and spent that evening learning everything I could about trolling motor repair.
+The outboard could get me home fine.
+That wasn’t the issue.
+The issue was that fishing standing timber requires precise boat control — tiny adjustments, holding position while you work a jig through branches.
+Without the trolling motor, I was basically done for the day.
+Limped back to weigh-in.
+Dropped from third to twelfth.
+Spent that evening learning everything about trolling motor repair I should have already known.

-The culprit was a corroded connection in the motor head that I never would have found without disassembly.
-Salt and minerals from the water had built up over three seasons of neglect.
-Lesson learned: flush your trolling motor regularly, check connections annually, and consider carrying a multimeter to diagnose electrical issues on the water.
+Culprit was corroded connections in the motor head.
+Three seasons of neglect.
+Lesson learned: flush your trolling motor regularly, check connections at least annually, and carry a multimeter to diagnose electrical problems on the water.

 Dead Battery in the Delta

-My second gear failure was entirely my own fault.
-Fishing the California Delta, I’d been running my Ultrex for six hours on a single battery bank, convinced I had plenty of juice left.
+Second failure was 100% my fault.
+California Delta.
+Six hours on a single battery bank running the Ultrex.
+Convinced myself I had plenty of juice left.
 I did not.
-The motor died just as I reached a promising tule line, and unlike Toledo Bend, this time my outboard was also giving me trouble—the pull start cord had frayed and broke on my second yank.
+Motor died right as I reached a promising tule line.
+And the outboard’s pull start cord?
+Frayed and snapped on my second yank.

-I spent forty-five minutes paddling with a bass rod case until another angler saw me flailing and towed me back to the ramp.
-Humiliating doesn’t begin to describe it.
-After that trip, I installed a battery monitoring system that shows actual voltage and estimated runtime, not just a vague battery meter.
-I also replaced my pull start cord and now carry a spare.
+Spent forty-five minutes paddling with a bass rod case until another angler saw me flailing and towed me back to the ramp.
+Humiliating doesn’t begin to cover it.
+After that trip I installed a battery monitoring system showing actual voltage and estimated runtime.
+Replaced the pull start cord.
+Now carry a spare.
+Probably should have led with this section, honestly — most gear failures are preventable if you’re not lazy about preparation.

 The Live Well Pump Disaster

-Not all gear failures strand you, but some can cost you fish and money.
-During a big-money team tournament on Sam Rayburn, our live well pump quit in the afternoon heat.
-We had twenty pounds of bass in the tank and no water circulation.
-By the time we realized the pump had failed—maybe thirty minutes—two of our fish were stressed and showing signs of distress.
+Not all failures strand you, but some cost money.
+Big-money team tournament on Sam Rayburn.
+Live well pump quit in the afternoon heat.
+Twenty pounds of bass in the tank with zero circulation.
+By the time we noticed — maybe thirty minutes — two fish were stressed and showing distress.

-We lost one fish to the dead fish penalty and another was severely docked at weigh-in.
-The combined penalty cost us about two pounds on the final weight, which dropped us from a $5,000 check to $800.
-All because of a $25 pump we’d never thought to inspect.
+Lost one fish to the dead fish penalty.
+Another was severely docked at weigh-in.
+Combined penalty cost us about two pounds on final weight.
+Dropped us from a $5,000 check to $800.
+A $25 pump we’d never thought to inspect cost us $4,200.
+Think about that next time you skip your pre-trip checklist.

 The Gear Failure Kit

-After these experiences, I now carry what I call my failure kit: a basic multimeter, spare fuses in every size my boat uses, a roll of electrical tape, wire connectors, a spare prop and prop wrench, extra pull start cord, a small tool kit with screwdrivers and pliers, and a portable battery jump pack.
+After these experiences, I carry what I call my failure kit: basic multimeter, spare fuses in every size my boat uses, electrical tape, wire connectors, spare prop and prop wrench, extra pull start cord, small tool kit with screwdrivers and pliers, and a portable battery jump pack.
 Total investment is maybe $150.
 Total peace of mind is priceless.

 The Takeaway

+That’s what makes gear failures endearing to us compulsive preparers — they teach you to never take reliable equipment for granted.
 Gear fails.
 Motors quit.
 Batteries die.
-The question isn’t whether it will happen to you—it’s whether you’ll be prepared when it does.
-Build your failure kit, do your pre-trip checks, and always have a backup plan for getting back to the ramp.
-The fish don’t care about your equipment problems, but your wallet and your safety certainly do.
+The question isn’t whether it’ll happen to you.
+It’s whether you’ll be ready when it does.
+Build your failure kit.
+Do your pre-trip checks.
+Always have a backup plan for getting home.
+The fish don’t care about your equipment problems, but your wallet and your safety absolutely do.